rumspeed/simple-side-tab/readme.txt

 1. Simple Side Tab is action based on option settings

 == Changelog ==

+= 2.1.7 =
+* Tested up to: 6.1
+* New filter to alter tab CSS classes
+* Fix I18N Issues - Merged PR from alexclassroom

 = 2.1.6 =
 * Tested up to: 6.0